pgmoneta/pgmoneta/CONTRIBUTING.md

 as all pull requests should be squashed and rebased.

-In your first pull request you need to add yourself to the
+In your first pull request you need to add yourself to the following files:

 ```
 AUTHORS
-doc/manual/97-acknowledgement.md
-doc/manual/advanced/97-acknowledgement.md
+doc/manual/en/97-acknowledgement.md
 ```

-files.
+New contributors are encouraged to begin with issues marked with the "community" label, which functions similarly to "good first issue".

 ## Policy and guidelines for using AI